 All adults in Australia should be free to listen to whatever they wish.
 However, it is important to balance this freedom of choice by providing consumers with sufficient information so that they can make informed purchasing decisions about products that they may find offensive or products which may not be suitable for minors.

 Since 1996, Australia has had a voluntary code which provides a framework for advising consumers about potentially explicit or unsuitable content on recorded music products (i.e. CDs, vinyl records and cassettes).
 This code is called the Labelling Code of Practice for Recorded Music Product Containing Potentially Offensive Lyrics and/or Themes (the Code).
-The Code is jointly managed by ARIA and the Association of Music Retailers Australia (AMRA).
+The Code is managed by ARIA and it was previously co-managed with the Association of Music Retailers Australia (AMRA).

 When the last version of the Code was implemented in 2003, music streaming services did not exist, and music download services were in their early stages of development.
-The new Code and the single EXPLICIT label are aligned with the classifications used by online music services and it is simpler for record companies, music retailers and the public to understand.
+The current Code and the single EXPLICIT label are aligned with the classifications used by online music services and it is simpler for record companies, music retailers and the public to understand.

 In this section, you can view details of the Code, view lists of labelled products and titles, and find answers to frequently asked questions.